 The approach described in Clause 8 differs from other jurisdictions, which rely on different mechanisms (reporting, national plans, direct service provision), to achieve objectives.
 The Northern Ireland Bill has a specific clause dedicated to the procedure for making regulations, whereas the legislation in England, Wales, Scotland, and Ireland does not.
 This highlights a different approach to implementation.
 Clause 8 places an emphasis on consultation before regulations are made, which is in keeping with international best practices for the provision of sign language legislation.
-Where regulations made under Chapter 2 limit or modify Part 1 of the Bill, they require approval by "a resolution of the Assembly" (subsection 3).
-According to delegated powers advice from the Assembly's Examiner of Statutory Rules to the Committee for the Economy in 2022, - "the power to amend primary legislation by secondary legislation is known as a Henry VIII power and is a significant delegation of legislative power.
-It should not be used merely to provide flexibility or convenience and should be subject to a higher level of Assembly scrutiny procedure".
+Where regulations made under Chapter 2 limit or modify Part 1 of the Bill, they require approval by "a resolution" of the Assembly" (subsection 3).
+This is known as Henry VIII powers.
+According to a House of Lords Delegated Powers and Regulatory Reform Committee (DPRR) report, "Henry VIII powers enable a minister, by delegated legislation, to amend, repeal or otherwise alter the effect of an Act".
+The House of Lords report findings also suggested that when using Henry VIII clauses an accompanying Delegated Powers Memorandum should "justify the use of such clauses as being necessary: they should not be used simply for convenience".
+The DPRR committee report also recommended that Henry VIII clauses should be subject to a higher level of parliamentary scrutiny, namely an affirmative procedure.
 Assembly procedures in relation to Statutory Rules are set out in Appendix 3 of this paper.